suvratapte/suvratapte.github.io/_drafts/consistent-hashing.md

 would go to the database and populate the data on your cache node.
 On write paths, you would first update the database and then your cache.

-But as your application usage and data grows, your cache node is also going to get overwhelmed and soon enough, you will need multiple cache nodes.
-When you have multiple nodes, you will need to decide how you are going to divide data between these nodes.
+But as your application usage grows, your cache node is also going to get overwhelmed and soon enough, you will need multiple cache nodes.
+When you have multiple nodes, you will need to decide how you are going to divide data between those nodes.

 ## Distributed Caching

-One very simple strategy to divide data between cache nodes is to take hash (integer) of the cache key and then take mod by the number of cache nodes.
+One very simple strategy to divide data between cache nodes is to take an integer hash of the cache key and then take the mod by the number of cache nodes.

-For example, if hash of the cache key came out to be 86696499 and if we have 4 servers, then `(86696499 mod 4) = 3`.
-So the data should be in the node with index 3 (0 based indexes).
+For example, if the hash of the cache key came out to be 86696499 and if we have 4 servers, then `(86696499 mod 4) = 3`; so the data should be in the node with index 3 (0 based indexes).

 This is very simple to implement.
 For simplicity, we will use names of users as